NVE/ebm/docs/source/input_description.rst

 **s_curve.csv** |br|
 Parameters to create S-curves.
 Parameters are given for small measures, renovation and demolition for each building category.

-**energy_need_original_condition.csv** |br|
-Energy need per square meter for various energy purposes differentiated by building code and building category.
-The given energy need is only for a buildings original purpose.

-**improvement_building_upgrade.csv** |br|
-Reduction in heating energy need from completed small measures, renovation and small measures + renovation.
-Percentage reduction compared to the original condition.

-**energy_need_behaviour_factor.csv** |br|
-Changes in energy need not related to the improvements in heating need from the s-curves.

-**energy_need_improvements.csv** |br|
-Reduction in lighting and equipment energy need from implementation of ecodesign.

-**holiday_home_stock.csv** |br|
-Stock of holiday homes per year from 2001.
-Statistics from Statistics Norway.

-**holiday_home_energy_consumption.csv** |br|
-Historical energy use of fuel wood, electricity and fossil fuel in holiday homes.

-**heating_system_forecast.csv** |br|
-Defines the rate of change in heating systems towards 2050.
-The change is made on a percentage basis compared with the start year.

-**heating_system_initial_shares.csv** |br|
-Distribution of heating systems per building category and building code in the start year.

-**heating_system_efficiencies.csv** |br|
-Parameters of the various heating technologies.
-Includes load shares, efficiencies and the related energy product.

 Input constraints
 =================